 Often no

-The five functions of Public Relations (PR) that NCERT lists are: (1) Press Relations / Publicity (placing favourable news in the media), (2) Product Publicity (sponsoring efforts to publicise specific products), (3) Corporate Communication (internal and external communication to promote understanding of the firm), (4) Lobbying (dealing with legislators and government officials to promote or defeat regulation) and (5) Counselling (advising management about public issues, the firm's position and image).
+The five Public Relations (PR) functions NCERT lists are: (1) Press Relations (placing favourable news), (2) Product Publicity (publicising specific products), (3) Corporate Communication (internal and external messaging), (4) Lobbying (dealing with legislators over regulation) and (5) Counselling (advising management on public issues and image).

 Common Mistakes Students Make in Marketing Class 12